AJGranowski/reddit-expanded-community-filter-userscript/.github/wiki/Developer-Documentation.md

 * Behavior is defined by tests, not code.

 # The Release Process
-1. `CI` Merge a change into `mainline`, triggering the Continuous Integration workflow.
+1. Merge a change into `mainline`, triggering the CI/CD workflow.
-2. `CI` Build and test the project in a Docker container from both a rootful and rootless Docker context, and store the build artifacts found in `build/release/` if the run is successful.
+2. Build and test the project in a Docker container from both a rootful and rootless Docker context, and store the build artifacts found in `build/release/` if the run is successful.
-3. `CD` If the previous Continuous Integration workflow successfully finished, trigger the Continuous Deployment workflow.
-4. `CD` If the `package.json` version is equal or less-than the current released version, stop.
+3. If the `package.json` version is equal or less-than the current released version, stop.
-5. `CD` Sign the previously uploaded build artifacts (do not rebuild).
+4. Sign the build artifacts.
-6. `CD` Create a release and add both the build artifacts and signature file.
+5. Create a release and add both the build artifacts and signature file.

-[ci.yml][ci-file], [cd.yml][cd-file]
+[cicd.yml][cicd-file]

 # Tooling

-## NPM
+## ./npm

-`npm` is a shell script designed to be the main entry point for this project.
+`./npm` is a shell script designed to be the main entry point for this project.
 In essence, all it does is run commands in a temporary Docker container defined by a Docker Compose file.
-This is the primary purpose of this project: a proof of concept of a completely containerized toolchain.
+This is the primary purpose of this project: a proof of concept for a completely containerized toolchain.
 A unified environment shared between each developer and automated runner.

 There are some quirks though: